TobyX-Corp/phantom-react/docs/README.md

 See the [Releases](releases.md) tab for more information

-ViroReact is a platform for developers to rapidly build native cross platform AR/VR applications using React Native.
-ViroReact supports:
+PhantomReact is a platform for developers to rapidly build native cross platform AR/VR applications using React Native.
+PhantomReact supports:

 AR: [ARKit](https://developer.apple.com/augmented-reality/) and [ARCore](https://developers.google.com/ar/)